brymacto/flatfile_bug_repro/readme.md

 - Note that the data is not being submitted to a server, but the result is being logged to the console.
 Review the result.

 ## Expected behavior
-- 6 valid rows should be submitted
+- 5 valid rows should be submitted

 ## Actual behavior
-- 17 rows are submitted, 12 of which include `undefined` values for the required column
+- 17 rows are submitted, 12 of which include `undefined` values for the required column.
+Only 1 of the 18 rows has been discarded.

 ## Screenshots